Palestinians want world pressure on Israel after Netanyahu win

 Netanyahu's stand against a Palestinian state had already threatened to strain ties with the United States and Europe.

-The parliaments of several European countries, including Britain and France, have called on their governments to recognise an independent state of Palestine in the past year, reflecting exasperation at continued settlement building on occupied land.
-Sweden formally recognised Palestine in October.
+The parliaments of several European countries, including Britain and France, have called on their governments to recognize an independent state of Palestine in the past year, reflecting exasperation at continued settlement building on occupied land.
+Sweden formally recognized Palestine in October.

 Netanyahu, who in 2009 had endorsed the two-state solution, seemed on course to form a coalition government leaning further to the right than his outgoing cabinet, which had included two centrist parties and engaged in the U.S-brokered peace talks.